sirfifer/voicelearn-ios/docs/TESTFLIGHT_DISTRIBUTION.md

 ### 1. Wait for Processing

 After uploading:
-1. Go to App Store Connect → My Apps → VoiceLearn
+1. Go to App Store Connect → My Apps → UnaMentis
 2. Click **TestFlight** tab
 3. Your build will show as "Processing" (typically 15-30 minutes)
 4. Once processed, it will show a yellow "Missing Compliance" warning